tomatoG0105/parking_app/README.md

 1\) npm start

-&nbsp;  Runs the app in development mode.
+   Runs the app in development mode.

-&nbsp;  Open http://localhost:3000 to view it in your browser.
+   Open http://localhost:3000 to view it in your browser.

 2\) npm test

-&nbsp;  Launches the test runner in interactive watch mode.
+   Launches the test runner in interactive watch mode.

 3\) npm run build

-&nbsp;  Builds the app for production in the "build" folder.
+   Builds the app for production in the "build" folder.

 4\) npm run eject

-&nbsp;  WARNING: This is a one-way operation.
+   WARNING: This is a one-way operation.

-&nbsp;  Use eject only if you need to customize the build configuration.
+   Use eject only if you need to customize the build configuration.